peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 * [roundRect](#H3DU.GraphicsPath_roundRect)<br>Adds path segments to this path that form an axis-aligned rounded rectangle.
 * [toCurvePath](#H3DU.GraphicsPath_toCurvePath)<br>Creates a path in which arcs are decomposed to cubic B&eacute;zier curves (which will approximate those arcs).
-* [toExtrudedMeshBuffer](#H3DU.GraphicsPath_toExtrudedMeshBuffer)<br>Generates a mesh buffer consisting of "walls" that follow this graphics path approximately.
+* [toExtrudedMeshBuffer](#H3DU.GraphicsPath_toExtrudedMeshBuffer)<br>Generates a mesh buffer consisting of "walls" that follow this graphics path approximately, and, optionally, a base and toop.
 * [toLineMeshBuffer](#H3DU.GraphicsPath_toLineMeshBuffer)<br>Generates a mesh buffer consisting of the approximate line segments that make up this graphics path.
 * [toLinePath](#H3DU.GraphicsPath_toLinePath)<br>Creates a path in which curves and arcs are decomposed to line segments.